-It must be stressed that if you have had contact with ANY INDIVIDUAL(S) who display the following tendencies, notify the Campus President or Dean of Education in your school:
+It must be stressed that if you have had contact with ANY INDIVIDUAL(S) who display the following tendencies, notify the Campus President, the Dean of Education, or a member of the school management team:

-- Threatens harm or talks about killing others. - Talks about committing suicide. - Constantly starts or participates in fights. - Loses temper and self-control easily. - Possesses or draws artwork that depicts graphic images of death or violence.
+- Threatens harm or talks about killing others. - Talks about committing suicide. - Constantly starts or participates in fights. - Loses temper and self-control easily.

-- Talks about committing domestic violence. - Becomes frustrated easily and converts frustration into uncontrollable physical violence.
+- Possesses or draws artwork that depicts graphic images of death or violence. - Talks about committing domestic violence. - Becomes frustrated easily and converts frustration into uncontrollable physical violence.